November 28

 Amber pages:

-Jean Baptiste Lully, musician and composer, born today in 1632 (and buried in the Basilica of Notre-Dame-des-Victoires, Paris)
+Jean Baptiste Lully; he is buried in the Basilica of Notre-Dame-des-Victoires, in Paris

 The journey through St James' Square continues on Dec 4